pranav0226k/programming_c/README.md

 28. printing patterns using loops

-29. 1D array

-30. Array reversal

-31. Printing tokens

-32. Digit frequency

-33. Dynamic array

-34. Swap 2 numbers - call by value / call by reference
+29. Swap 2 numbers - call by value / call by reference